BlockMen/cme/README.txt

  - Sheep drop raw flesh on death
  - Sheep are not stuck that often in valleys; spawning less
  - Improved jumping of zombies and sheep

+# 1.1.5
+ - Fixed global variable (by vitaminx)
+ - Added description.txt and screenshot (by ExcaliburZero)
+ - Fixed sounds (zombie and sheep)
+ - Using [colorize modifier instead of texture overlays

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it